gizwits-docs/gizwits-docs/source/en-us/AppDev/AndroidSDKA2.md

 ## 7. Device sharing

 After binding a device, you can let others use the device through device sharing.
-When multiple customers use the same device, device sharing provides device permission management with a more secure and convenient device binding.
+In order to facilitate multiple customers use the same device, device sharing provides device permission management with a more secure and convenient device binding.
 There are four types of device permissions for device binding:

-* Owner: The primary account of the device, which can share the device;
+* Owner: The primary account of the device, who can share the device;
-* Guest: The shared account of the device, which can accept the sharing invitation and can no longer share the device to other users;
+* Guest: The guest account of the device, who can accept the sharing invitation and can no longer share the device to other users;
-* Special: The account which has bound to the device at the earliest but has not shared the device, and will become the Owner of the device after sharing it;
+* Special: The account who has bound to the device at the earliest but has not shared the device, and will become the Owner of the device after sharing it;
 * Normal: The account that has bound to the device but cannot share the device or become the Owner of the device.

 Only the user bound to a device at the earliest or the Owner of a device can share the device.
 Once a device has an Owner account, other users can no longer bind the device.
 The Owner can view the currently users bound to the device and can unbind other users.
 When a device does not have an Owner, other users can bind the device.